machine learning +

 How Does MemorySaver Work?

-Let’s build a small chatbot to see it work.
-Our graph has one node that sends the message list to the LLM and hands back the reply.
+Let me build a tiny chatbot and attach a MemorySaver.
+One node sends the full message log to the LLM and returns the reply.

 python